 - Quito is just a few degrees away from the Equator and generates special sunlight and weather because of its location and height.

 - Quito is the second highest capital in the world!
 This means the sun is very strong here and altitude sickness needs to be prepared for.

-- Quito is the gateway to Ecuador, and is often the starting point for trips to the Galapagos Islands, Andes mountains and there are even Amazon tours from Quito.
+- Quito is the gateway to Ecuador, and is often the starting point for trips to the Galapagos Islands, Andes mountains and even Amazon tours from Quito.

 Top 10 Things to do in Quito during the Winter Season 2020

 One of my favourite places, the middle of the world or La mitad del Mundo, is located at the latitude 0-0-0 in San Antonio’s village.